rackerlabs/docs-cloud-queues/api-docs/common-gs/auth-using-curl.rst

 tenant ID
     The tenant ID provides your account number.
 For most Rackspace Cloud service APIs, the tenant ID is appended to the API endpoint in the service catalog automatically.
-You
+For Rackspace Cloud Services, the tenant ID has the same value as the tenant name.

 endpoint
 	The API endpoint provides the URL that you use to access the API service.
 For guidance